Universal Credit - Are you Ready?

 - Employment Support Allowance

 - Working Tax Credit

 When does Universal Credit start and who does it affect?

 Most people won't be affected to begin with.
 At the moment Universal Credit only affects newly unemployed people or those that have a change of circumstances that would prompt a change of benefit.
-Boston began its rollout on 13 April 2015 but this is only for certain groups of people.
+Boston began its rollout of the Live Service on 13 April 2015 but at the moment this is only for certain groups of people.
 If you are already claiming one or more of the benefits listed above you should carry on claiming as normal.
 You will be told when you need to do anything differently.

 Even if you're not affected straight away there are things you can do now to make sure you are ready for Universal Credit.

 Did you know that Universal Credit is a single, monthly payment into a bank account?
 You will need to have a bank account set up and ready to accept any payments you may receive in the future.